-Achilles tendon rupture is a serious injury which needs to be diagnosed and treated as soon as possible.
+Achilles tendon rupture is a serious injury that needs to be diagnosed and treated as soon as possible.

 The Achilles tendon is located just behind and above the heel.
 Its role is to help the foot to bend downwards at the ankle.